snarkar-aiq/Obsidian-Notes/Docs to read/Instructions to follow before running Frontend.md

 ---
 - First, make sure you are in **Git Bash**.
 - Secondly, check your directory.
+- Thirdly, if you want to try the prototype, checkout to the `revamp/frontend` branch.
 - Now here are the commands :
 	- If you have node_modules :
 		`npm run reinstall`